Attention foodies! Turkey’s got some pretty tasty dishes to shout about. Wanna take a bite? Read on for the foods you must try in Turkey.

 7. Turkish Apple Tea

 Apple Tea is possibly the most delightful tea that will ever tickle your tastebuds.
-Luckily for you, there is no shortage of this warm, sweet nectar of the Gods… You will find it in virtually every café, restaurant and house you go to.
+Luckily for you, there is no shortage of this warm, sweet nectar of the Gods.
+You will find it in virtually every café, restaurant and house you go to.
 Tea (or çay) is a very big part of Turkish hospitality.
-You will find that even shop owners sit down for a cup of tea with their customers!
-Now there is a good sales technique.
+You will find that even shop owners sit down for a cup of tea with their customers.
+Now there’s a good sales technique.

 Possibly one of the easiest fast foods to find in Turkey, Gözleme is the perfect snack to eat on the go.
-Similar to a crepe, this savoury Turkish flatbread is made from hand-rolled dough and is filled with various toppings, such as cheese, meat, vegetables or potatoes, then is sealed and cooked over a griddle.
+Similar to a crepe, this savoury Turkish flatbread is made from hand-rolled dough and is filled with various toppings, such as cheese, meat, vegetables or potatoes.
+It’s then sealed and cooked over a griddle.
 Try one of the cheese and spinach variations – you won’t regret it.
 For sure one of the foods you must try in Turkey.

 9. Kumpir (Baked Potato)